OasisLMF/OasisPlatform/README.md

     cp -R _build/html/* .

 Add and commit these files to the repository.
-Then copy the files to the Oasis documentation publication repository  folder using
+Then copy the files to the Oasis API docs static subfolder in the publication repository

     cp -R _build/html/* /path/to/your/OasisLMF.github.io/OasisApi/